Corporate Plan2024–25

 • We are agile and flexible, building temporary work units when required to respond to unprecedented events.

-• The Election Systems Modernisation (Indigo) program governs the replacement and modernisation of core election IT systems.
+• Our Election Systems Modernisation (Indigo) Program governs the replacement and modernisation of core election IT systems.
 A modernised electoral management system will ensure ongoing integrity of the electoral system.

 • We have adopted a command-and-control model to provide a centrally led, nationally consistent approach to crisis and incident management.

-• The AEC Disinformation Register is used to publicly highlight the inaccuracy of prominent or potentially harmful pieces of disinformation, misinformation or malinformation relating to the conduct of federal electoral events.
+• The AEC Disinformation Register is used to publicly highlight the inaccuracy of prominent or potentially harmful pieces of disinformation relating to the conduct of electoral processes.

 Enterprise risks